rf-peixoto/Studies/Code/Python/small_face_recog/README.md

 **Tips for best results:**
 - Use a clear, well-lit, front-facing portrait.
 - One face per registration photo.
+If multiple faces are present, only the first is used.
 - Minimum recommended size: 150×150 px.
 - If recognition feels unreliable for someone, re-registering with a better photo is the first thing to try.